miroapp/board-classification-scripts/nodejs/README.md

 <img src="https://miro-org.s3.eu-central-1.amazonaws.com/board_classification/get_miro_org_id_screenshot.png" alt="Install and and get token screenshot" width="903" />

 ## Step 6.
-Run scripts using the command line (CLI)
+Run script `get_labels.js` using the command line (CLI)

 6.1.
-In your command line interface run `node get_classification.js`.
+In your command line interface run `node get_labels.js`.
 This script will show you the existing classification labels in your Miro account.
 It will also create a CSV file called `classification_labels.csv` within the folder `board_classification_labels` in the directory where the script files lives in your local machine.

 6.1.
-Enter the information asked by the script:
+Enter the information asked by the script when prompted:
-  6.1.1.
-Your Miro Organization ID: you will find this information in the URL of the page where
+  * `Enter your Miro Organization ID`: enter your Miro Organization ID (see step 5.7)
+  * `Enter your Miro REST API Token`: enter your Miro REST API Token (see step 5.6)

 6.2.
-Review the classification labels from the list shown in  the command line or open the "classification_labels.csv" file within the folder "board_classification_labels".
+After the script `node get_classification.js` has run, review the classification labels from the list shown in  the command line or open the `classification_labels.csv` file within the folder `board_classification_labels`.

 6.3.
-Identify the label you want to use to classify the unclassified boards (you will be asked for the ID of the desired label on the next step
+Identify the label you want to use to classify the unclassified boards (you will be asked for the ID of the desired label on the next steps

-6.4.
-Run `node classification.js`
+## Step 7.
+Run script `classification.js` using the command line (CLI)

+7.1.
+Run `node classification.js`.
+The `classification.js` script allows you to run the script in "TEST MODE" so you can test it without applying any changes.
+To run the script in "TEST MODE" simply respond to this particular question when prompted by the script

+7.2.
+Enter the information asked by the script when prompted:
+  * `Is this a TEST Run? (y/n)`: Respond `y` if you want to run the script in "TEST MODE"
+  * `Enter the ID of the "Classification Label" to be used to classify the unclassified Boards`: enter the ID of the desired classification label that should be applied to classify the unclassified boards (see step 6.2)
+  * `Enter your Miro Organization ID`: enter your Miro Organization ID (see step 5.7)
+  * `Enter your Miro REST API Token`: Enter your Miro REST API Token (see step 5.6)
+  * `Should this script create a full report of existing boards? (y = slower / n = faster)`: choose whether you want to have detailed reports of existing boards and their current classification labels before applying changes

+7.3.
+After the script `classification.js` has run, review the summary presented in the command line and review the reports created within the folder `classification_output_files` in the directory where the script files live.

+7.4.
+To confirm all unclassified Boards have been successfully classified, please go to `https://miro.com/app/settings/company/{YOUR_MIRO_ORG_ID}/data-classification/` to confirm that there are no Boards left to classify (fastest option) or re-run this script with TEST MODE turned ON (slower option)

 ## Support

-If you have any questions or need assistance setting up this application, please reach out to your Miro Customer Success Manager or dedicated Miro Solutions Engineer.
+If you have any questions or need assistance setting up this application, please reach out to your Miro Customer Success Manager, Onboarding Consultant, Technical Architect or dedicated Miro Solutions Engineer.